rclone/rclone/docs/content/dropbox.md

     rclone copy /home/source remote:backup

-### Modified time ###
+### Modified time and MD5SUMs ###

-Md5sums and timestamps in RFC3339 format accurate to 1ns are stored in a Dropbox datastore called "rclone".
+Dropbox doesn't have the capability of storing modification times or MD5SUMs so syncs will effectively have the `--size-only` flag set.

 ### Limitations ###

-Dropbox datastores are limited to 100,000 rows so this is the maximum number of files rclone can manage on Dropbox.

 Note that Dropbox is case sensitive so you can't have a file called "Hello.doc" and one called "hello.doc".

-If you use the desktop sync tool and rclone on the same files then the md5sums and modification times may get out of sync as far as rclone is concerned.
-This will cause `Corrupted on transfer: md5sums differ` error message when fetching files.
-You can work around this by using the `--size-only` flag to ignore the md5sums and modification times for these files.